Offense

 6. Less secure defense for LPRs: An older defense was to create a record of conviction that does not name any CS, referring throughout to “a controlled substance” rather than, e.g., “morphine.”
 Since the 2021 decision in Pereida, however, this only helps LPRs to contest deportability, and even that is not secure.
 Any of the other options are better, but if they are not available this one is worthwhile for LPRs.

-7. Potential defense: Might D be a victim of human trafficking or domestic violence who is committing a drug offense under coercion?
+7. Potential defense/basis for vacatur: Might D be a victim of human trafficking or domestic violence who is committing a drug offense under coercion?
 Coercion can mean under direct orders (e.g., to sell drugs) or coercion arising from the victimization, without orders (e.g., taking drugs in response to pain or despair).
-This could be a defense to a current charge; a vacatur for a prior conviction; and/or a possible path to legal status.
 Even if this is unlikely to succeed as a full defense to a charge, good evidence and a potential defense may improve plea bargaining.
+Look at Overview: “Criminal Defenses for Victims of Intimate Partner Violence, Sexual Abuse, and Human Trafficking”

 8. Eliminate a prior drug conviction with PCR.
-Additional PCR exists for minor drug offenses.
-See ILRC, Overview of California Post-Conviction Relief for Immigrants (2022).
+Additional PCR exists for minor offenses.
+See ILRC, Overview of California Post-Conviction Relief (2022).